raviolliii/Tomato/README.md

 **Due Dates**

 Tasks by default will be due that day, so the progress bar underneath will be one color and it'll say "0 days left".
-If you would like to add a due date, simply include the date in your task between `*`.
+If you would like to add a due date, simply include the date in your task after a `@`.

 For example, the following will add a task called `"this is a task"` due `August 31, 2018`.

-`this is a task *8/31*`
+`this is a task @8/31`

 _More due date options are currently in development._